cmda-bt/pt-course-19-20/readme.md

 negative feedback.
 Typically though, poor quality work is ignored rather than ridiculed (in fact, most work is ignored).
-Good work in a course like this is instead used by students to land future job offers, and the experience of collaborating online often provides a positive transformative experience.
+Good work in a course like this is instead used by students to land job offers in the future.
+And the experience of collaborating online often provides a positive transformative experience.

 ## Semester